Salisbury railway station: Accidents and incidents

 In the early morning of 1 July 1906, an overnight boat train derailed in Salisbury station, killing 24 passengers and 4 railwaymen.

-On 31 October 2021, a SWR train collided with a GWR train at Salisbury Tunnel Junction, approximately 1 mi north-east of the station.
+On 31 October 2021, an SWR train collided with a GWR train at Salisbury Tunnel Junction, approximately 1 mi north-east of the station.

 Description

 The approach road from the city is accessed from a junction on the south side of the railway bridge across Fisherton Street, which leads into a one-way car park with 287 spaces.
 The large building on the right of the approach road is the old LSWR buildings of 1859, which now houses the Salisbury signal panel.
 Immediately next door is the red brick building of 1902, now the main entrance where the ticket office and buffet are located.